fwd/nano-to/docs/username-integration.md

 # Username Registration API

-You can registrater Nano.to Username right from inside your apps.
-Usecase is offering Nano 'search and pay' in wallets, websites, and even in-game.
+You can register Usernames from inside your apps.
+Use case is offering Nano 'search and pay' in wallets, websites, and even in-game.

 ## Base URL